yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-G604T.rst

 Then input ''make'' and wait long time (it's depends on your machine's capabilities).

-== Windows part ==
-(Will also work on linux with for example ''hexer'' and plain ''ftp!)''

-'''Adding checksum'''

-Now we'll add checksum to firmware.
+'''Adding checksum'''Now we'll add a checksum to the firmware.
 Go to ''trunk/bin'' (or where you have firmware binaries) and type these commands:

 {{{
 wget ftp://ftp.dlink.co.uk/dsl_routers_modems/dsl-g604t/gpl_source_code/DSL-G604T.B01T16_GPL_release.tgz